NewYaroslav/ImCoolBar/README.md

 **Smoothing (time‑based EMA)**

+* Enabled by default with a 50 ms half‑life; set to `0` to disable.
 * Mouse coordinate filtering with half‑life in milliseconds; frame‑rate invariant.
 * `anim_scale` smoothing to targets 0/1 with its own half‑life; fallback to the old step‑based `anim_step` when disabled.

-**Antialiasing (optional)**
+**Antialiasing (on by default)**

-* Local AA for this bar’s draw list (`AntiAliasedFill|Lines`) can be enabled via config.
+* Local AA for this bar’s draw list (`AntiAliasedFill|Lines`) is enabled by default but can be disabled via config.
 * Optional local `FrameRounding` override for smoother visuals.
 * Draw‑list flags and style are restored in `EndCoolBar()`.

 **Pixel snapping (optional)**

-* Separate snapping controls for window position and inner item offsets to avoid visible “stepping”.
+* Separate snapping controls for window position and inner item offsets to avoid visible “stepping” (both enabled by default).

 **Metrics**